artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    * Scan for viruses: scans for viruses and malware.

    * Generate transfer structure report: generates a directory tree of the original transfer and places as a text file in the AIP.

    * Clean up file and directory names: removes prohibited characters from folder and filenames, such as ampersands.

    * Identify file format: this is the identification that normalization will be based upon, the user can choose between FIDO and extension or skipping format identification at this stage.
-See :ref:`Format identification <format-identification>` below for more information.
+See :ref:`Format identification
+     <format-identification>` below for more information.

    * Extract packages: extracts contents from zipped or otherwise packaged files.
 You can change your preconfigured workflow settings to allow for some choices about package extraction.
-See :ref:`Extract Packages <extract-packages>` below for more information.
+See :ref:`Extract Packages
+     <extract-packages>` below for more information.

    * Characterize and extract metadata: identifies and validates file formats;
      extracts technical metadata embedded in the files.
-If you have preconfigured it to do so, Archivematica will stop during this micro-service and allow the user to choose a file identification command from a dropdown menu.
+If you have preconfigured it to do so, Archivematica will stop during this microservice and allow the user to choose a file identification command from a dropdown menu.
 To learn about preconfigured options, please see :ref:`Administrator manual - Processing configuration <process-config>`.
      Archivematica's file identification default is set to identification by file extension.
 You can also choose to skip identification and run it later, during Ingest, instead.

    * Complete transfer: Includes indexing the transfer.

-5. A transfer that is in the middle of processing will show which micro-services have been completed (green) and which are in progress (orange).
+5. A transfer that is in the middle of processing will show which microservices have been completed (green) and which are in progress (orange).

-6. When a micro-service fails or encounters an error, the micro-service background turns from green to pink and a "failed" icon appears next to the transfer or SIP name.
+6. When a microservice fails or encounters an error, the microservice background turns from green to pink and a "failed" icon appears next to the transfer or SIP name.
 See Error handling for more information about how to handle an error.

-7. Once the transfer micro-services are completed, a bell icon will appear next to the transfer.
+7. Once the transfer microservices are completed, a bell icon will appear next to the transfer.
 This means that the transfer is ready to be packaged into a SIP for ingest or sent to a backlog, indexed and stored to be retrieved for processing at a later date